FCzajkowski/Gentleman/README.md

 # Gentleman (^_~)
-###             📝 Text Editor for Python & Gentle:
+###             📝 Text Editor for Python & RuQL:
-#### Gentleman is a specialized text editor designed specifically for use with Gentle & Python, providing a seamless environment for editing transcripts and scripts related to speech and audio analysis tasks.
+#### Gentleman is a specialized text editor designed specifically for use with RuQL & Python, providing a seamless environment for editing transcripts and scripts related to speech and audio analysis tasks.

 ###             🐍 Written in Python:
 Gentleman is implemented in Python 🐍, leveraging the language's flexibility and extensive libraries to ensure compatibility and efficient performance with Gentle.